 We arrived home from the hospital with no bed for our new baby.

-It wasn’t a case of ardent minimalism that left Wil with no bed.
+It wasn’t a case of ardent minimalism that left baby #2 with no bed.
 Nor was it a case of being unprepared.
 We just assumed that he would be like our first child and only sleep for a long stretch in our bed, a carrier or stroller.

-We were pleasantly surprised when Wil slept 2-3 hour chunks in his bassinet at the hospital and later in the bouncer at home.
-Friends loaned us a bassinet and stand when Wil was a few days old.
+We were pleasantly surprised when he slept 2-3 hour chunks in his bassinet at the hospital and later in the bouncer at home.
+Friends loaned us a bassinet and stand when he was a few days old.
 Thanks friends!

 As for a nursery, this time around I haven’t bothered.

-Wil’s clothing and cloth diapers are stored in two bins in our living room.
+Clothing and cloth diapers are stored in two baskets in our living room.
 That’s where we spend most of our time.

 In the evening I bring a small basket of overnight essentials for him to our bedroom where he sleeps.
 Eventually he will share a room with his brother.